 - Pour ¼ cup batter into each cupcake liner.
 Bake for 18-20 minutes or until a toothpick comes out clean with few or no crumbs clinging.
 Let cool for 1 hour.

 - Meanwhile, add red wine and sugar to a small saucepan.
 Heat over medium-high heat until sugar dissolves and the wine comes to a boil.
 Let boil for 2 minutes then reduce heat to medium-low.
-Simmer for 8 minutes, then remove from heat.
+Simmer for 8 minutes, or until the red wine mixture is thickened, and coats the back of a spoon ( To test the thickness, run your finger over the back of the red wine, coated spoon, to test the thickness.
+Your finger should leave a line on the spoon if it's thick enough.
+If it doesn't, further reduce the red wine sauce.) then remove from heat.
 Transfer to refrigerator for 2 hours.

 - Open the chilled can of coconut milk upside down and drain the liquid out.
 Add the remaining coconut into a large bowl.